 These documents give a clear and current view of your agency’s finances.
 Having them on hand shows that you’re organized and helps the funder make a quick decision.
 Once you have this information, you’re well on your way to completing an application for funding and getting the capital your agency needs to grow.

-Common Myths About Fast Funding
+Common Fast Funding Myths, Debunked

 When you’re running a home care agency, the last thing you need is misinformation stopping you from getting the cash you need to operate smoothly.
 There are a lot of outdated ideas floating around about fast funding.
 Let’s clear up a few of the most common myths so you can make the best decision for your business.